Frequently asked questions

 Will my insurance cover acupuncture?

 Please call your insurance company to determine if acupuncture is a covered service.
-In cases of auto and worker's comp, please call your insurance company prior to a visit which requires prior approval.
 Most medical flex spending accounts can be used for acupuncture.
 You will have to contact member services for your health insurance plan to determine if you have acupuncture benefits, if there is a limited number of visits, if you have a co-pay or percentage co-pay; if a deductible needs to be met before acupuncture benefits can be utilized; if the diagnosis is limited to pain or nausea/pregnancy only.
 Please see the Fees/Insurance tab for more information as to which insurances I am a listed provider.

 WE ARE A FRAGRANCE FREE OFFICE